-Both employers and employees should examine the process and seek to consistently improve the process, with an eye on efficiency, engagement, and humanity.
-New interviewing technologies, such as video interviewing, promises to make the process more efficient.
+Both employers and employees should examine the process and seek to consistently improve it, with an eye on efficiency, engagement and humanity.
+New interviewing technologies, such as video interviewing, promise to make the process more efficient.

 Get tips for acing phone interviews with potential employers in order to make it to the next round.
 Phone interviews are often used as part of the initial candidate screening process: learn how not to be disqualified.

 An exit interview can serve as a constructive final step in the disengagement of an employee from a company-either through voluntary departure or termination.

 The prospect of a group interview makes some applicants cringe, others drool-depending on how aggressive or passive they are and on to what degree they will have to "fight it out" or to which they can inconspicuously blend into the crowd.

 Find Video Interview resources, including interview advice, video interviewing technology, and news and trends about this developing technology in relation to job search and recruiting.

 Master the art of closing deals and making placements.
 Take our Recruiter Certification Program today.
 We're SHRM certified.
 Learn at your own pace during this 12-week program.
 Access over 20 courses.
 Great for those who want to break into recruiting, or recruiters who want to further their career.Take Program Today

 Use our career research tool to find more than just a list of careers - find the right long term career for you.
 Explore salary trends for each type of profession, read sample job descriptions, and find the professional and educational requirements for specific careers.Use it Now